The Kothari Commission 1964-66: Revolutionising Education in India

 6. Promoting national integration and community solidarity among varied populations.

-1. To enhance enrollment rates, free and mandatory schooling is provided to children between the ages of 6 and 14.
+1. free and mandatory schooling is provided to children between 6 and 14 to enhance enrollment rates.

-2. The implementation of a new educational framework known as 10+2+3, which consists of phases for preschool, primary, lower secondary, upper secondary, and higher education.
+2. Implementing a new educational framework known as 10+2+3, which consists of phases for preschool, primary, lower secondary, upper secondary, and higher education.

-4. The inclusion of national service, social science studies, and science in the curriculum at all educational levels.
+4. Including national service, social science studies, and science in the curriculum at all educational levels.

-5. At all educational levels, the use of regional languages is the instruction medium.
+5. At all educational levels, regional languages are the instruction medium.

 6. The common school system’s implementation to give kids nationwide equal opportunity.

-8. To provide early access to school, the entry age should be set at least 4 years.
+8. the entry age should be set at least four years to provide early access to school.

-9. The requirement of work experience for higher-level general and vocational education.
+9. Work experience is required for higher-level general and vocational education.

 10. The implementation of national initiatives to raise educational standards.

-11. Improving educational institutions’ infrastructure and amenities, such as adding libraries, in order to increase enrolment and retention.
+11. Improving educational institutions’ infrastructure and amenities, such as adding libraries, to increase enrolment and retention.

-12. The creation of State Education Departments in each state to deal with issues relating to education.
+12. The creation of State Education Departments in each state to deal with education-related issues.

-13. Establishing a National Board of Education to offer guidance to the Union Government on educational matters.
+13. Establishing a National Board of Education to guide the Union Government on educational matters.

-14. The implementation of a three-language curriculum at the lower secondary level, where pupils study their home tongue or regional language, Hindi, and another contemporary Indian or European language.
+14. Implementing a three-language curriculum at the lower secondary level, where pupils study their home tongue or regional language, Hindi, and another contemporary Indian or European language.

 15. Government-sponsored scholarship programs for female college and university students.

-These suggestions attempted to improve education’s accessibility, quality, and relevance; they also supported the promotion of regional languages and equitable chances for all students.
+These suggestions attempted to improve education’s accessibility, quality, and relevance; they also supported promoting regional languages and equitable chances for all students.
 The recommendations of the Kothari Commission provided the foundation for considerable improvements in the Indian educational system, and they still influence educational policy in the nation.

 Recommendations of the Kothari Commission